 Spouses get the jackpot

-When it comes to inheriting an IRA, spouses can basically take the account and treat it exactly as if it were their own.
+Whenever spouses inherit an IRA, they can basically take the account and treat it exactly as if it were their own.

-"If your husband passed away, you would inherit that IRA as if you were your husband.
-If you were not interested in taking money out at this time, you could let that money continue to grow in the IRA until you reach age 70 1/2," says Frank St Onge, an enrolled agent in Detroit.
+“If your husband passed away, you would inherit that IRA as if you were your husband.
+If you were not interested in taking money out at this time, you could let that money continue to grow in the IRA until you reach age 70 1/2,” says Frank St. Onge, an enrolled agent in the Detroit area.

 If the spouse inherits a Roth IRA, no distributions will be required ever.
 But there's an additional wrinkle in that, if the spouse elects to treat the account as his or her own, any distributions taken before age 59 1/2 could be subject to the 10% early withdrawal penalty.

 Spouses "are able to roll the IRA into an account for themselves.
 That resets everything.
 Now they are able to name their own beneficiary that will succeed them and be able to deal with the IRA as if it is their own," says Carol Tully, CPA at Wolf & Co. in Boston.

 Nonspouse beneficiaries must act soon

-Nonspouse beneficiaries can be done in by procrastination.
+Nonspouse beneficiaries shouldn’t procrastinate.
 In order to choose the stretch option, a beneficiary must take yearly required minimum distributions, or RMDs, based on his or her own life expectancy.

-There is a cutoff date for taking the first RMD.
+There is a cutoff date for taking the first withdrawal.

 "You have to take out your first distribution in the next calendar year by Dec.
 31 of the calendar year following the year that the decedent died.
 If you miss that date, you default back to the 5-year rule," says Tully.

 The takeaway for inheritors: Don’t rush to make any decisions, but do be aware that time is running out.

 Another hurdle for beneficiaries of traditional IRAs is figuring out if the benefactor had taken his or her RMD in the year of death.